 What do students do in this clinic?

-Students work side-by-side with staff attorneys in the Innocence Project of Minnesota (IPMN) as they investigate and litigate inmates’ claims of actual innocence.
+Students work side-by-side with staff attorneys in the Great North Innocence Project (GN-IP) as they investigate and litigate inmates’ claims of actual innocence.
 These investigations go to the heart of current issues in the criminal justice system, such as the reliability of eyewitness identification, the problem of false confessions, the use of snitches and informants, government misconduct, ineffective assistance of counsel, and forensic sciences including DNA testing.
 Class time is devoted to training and case work.

 Students are assigned cases and expected to gather source materials such as police reports and transcripts.
 They will organize and summarize those materials.
 After educating themselves about their cases, students will design and implement an investigative plan with their supervisor and pursue that investigation.
 This may include locating evidence, experts and witnesses.
 Students must be willing and able to meet with and interview witnesses at a variety of locations.
 Some local travel will be required.